owid/sdg-tracker.org/pages/cities.md

         <div class="col-md">
             <span>SDG Indicator 11.1.1</span>
             <h3>Urban population living in slums</h3>
-            <p><strong>Definition:</strong> Indicator 11.1.1 is the <i><q>proportion of urban population living in slums, informal settlements or inadequate housing</q></i>.<p>This measures the proportion of the urban population living in slum households.
+            <p><strong>Definition:</strong> Indicator 11.1.1 is the <q>proportion of urban population living in slums, informal settlements or inadequate housing</q>.<p>This measures the proportion of the urban population living in slum households.
 A slum household is defined as a group of individuals living under the same roof lacking one or more of the following conditions: access to improved water, access to improved sanitation, sufficient living area, and durability of housing.</p>
-            <p><strong>Goal:</strong> <i><q>By 2030, ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums</q></i>.</p>
+            <p><strong>Goal:</strong> <q>By 2030, ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums</q>.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/share-of-urban-population-living-in-slums" style="width: 100%; height: 600px; border: 0px none;"></iframe>